— ToolsPractical resources from our research

 The Navigator is the first example of this.
 It is built on our research into the barriers African businesses face when engaging with European partners, and on direct input from businesses who have navigated — or tried to navigate — that landscape themselves.

 More tools will follow, each rooted in a specific research question and designed for a specific user.
+If you have a need that you think a Meridian17 tool could address, we would like to hear from you.

-What comes next
+What comes next.

-Exploring 01
+Exploring

-Investment risk explorer.
+Investment risk explorer

 A tool helping European investors understand and contextualise risk perceptions around African markets — comparing perceived risk with actual investment performance data.

-Exploring 02
+Exploring

-Business sentiment tracker.
+Business sentiment tracker

 An interactive dashboard drawing on our Beat of Business annual data, allowing users to track how African business sentiment toward European partnership evolves over time.

-Exploring 03
+Exploring

-Partnership matchmaker.
+Partnership matchmaker

 A structured resource helping African and European businesses identify potential partners based on sector, geography, and strategic objectives.